smartclean/smartclean.github.io/docs/vcs_aq.md

 1. Install and activate SmartClean air quality sensor at desired enclosed locations in your facility.
 2. Your location will raise an alert when our solution determines the air quality is unexpected for a certain period.
 3. The incident indicates that the indoor air quality is temporarily not suitable.

+For more details please visit our [help center page](https://helpcenter-smartclean.webflow.io/help-installation/od-wf-1901-how-it-works)

 Some of our other solutions which create incidents are:
 - [Usage monitoring](/vcs_pc.html)